martindiphoorn/NextNote/2_backend_spring_boot.md

 So as you can see the entities are staying cleaner because of the @Data lombok will create public getId and setId methods.

 > Watch out: @Data generates also toString which creates a string off all properties, this often is to much.
+And can create infinite loops.

 With the entities in place, we should build and restart docker-compose again.
 In the application.properties we added the following property: